This article examines 3 common probate mistakes, misconceptions and myths.

 Mistake: Relying on the advice of a well-meaning bank teller, friend, nurse, social worker or contractor for probate and estate planning advice.

-Even after fourteen years as a probate judge, I am still amazed by the people who feel they can dispense advice on probate matters!
+I continue to be amazed by the people who feel they can dispense advice on probate matters!
 It’s a highly specialized area of the law, and even very few attorneys are well versed in probate law.
 Attorneys with substantial probate experience are most qualified to give reliable advice.

 THIS ARTICLE IS FOR INFORMATIONAL PURPOSES ONLY.
 IT IS NOT INTENDED TO BE, NOR SHOULD IT BE RELIED UPON AS LEGAL ADVICE.
 CONSULT A QUALIFIED ATTORNEY FOR ADVICE REGARDING YOUR SITUTATION.

-COPYRIGHT © 2017 DOMENICK N. CALABRESE.
+COPYRIGHT © 2026 CALABRESE LAW PLLC.
 ALL RIGHTS RESERVED.
 NO PART OF THIS ARTICLE MAY BE PUBLISHED, REPRODUCED OR DISSEMINATED WITHOUT THE EXPRESS WRITTEN CONSENT OF THE AUTHOR.